keysim/gearobot/README.md

 GeaRobot is a browser-based bot fighting game in which you program your artificial intelligence to successfully defeat your enemy.

 ## Motivation and ambition
-The project was born during a Game design course at Beijing Jiaotong University in China between two students who wanted to create a game entirely based on programming.
-I (KeySim) dream to make a programming game since the first time I started to learn programming languages.
-In love with programmation, I wanted to share it through an easy access game so everybody can join and try it.
+The project was born during a Game design course at Beijing Jiaotong University in China.
+I wanted to create a game entirely based on programming.
+I dream to make a programming game since the first time I started to learn programming languages.
+In love with programming languages, I wanted to share it through an easy access game so everybody can join and try it.
-GeaRobot's ambition is to place programming in the middle of a funny, entertaining, playful browser-based video game so everybody even beginners can enjoy programmation and hopefully start learning programming languages afterward.
+GeaRobot's ambition is to place programming in the middle of a funny, entertaining, playful browser-based video game so everybody even beginners can enjoy programming and hopefully start learning real programming languages afterward.

 # The game (You loosed)